SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 **Is there away to use the templates without this service?**

 Yes.
 All templates which are visible in the service area available from [GitHub repository](https://github.com/SharePoint/sp-dev-provisioning-templates) which acts as the source location for all the visible information in this service.
 You can download the used templates and related assets directly from the GitHub and then use [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets) to use them also outside of this service.

+**Instructions include guidance ot use a test tenant - where to get one?**

+You can get a test tenant by using a trial [Office 365 tenants](https://products.office.com/en-us/compare-all-microsoft-office-products?&activetab=tab%3aprimaryr2) or by subscribing to the [Office 365 developer program](https://developer.microsoft.com/en-us/office/dev-program) (if you are a developer).

+You can also potentially use [Microsoft Demos](https://demos.microsoft.com) environments, if you are a Microsoft partner or a Microsoft employee.

 **I just created an app catalog to my tenant, but having challenges with the service**